microsoft/VisualProfiler-Unity/README.md

 ![Visual Profiler Screenshot](Documentation~/Images/ProfilerScreenshot.png)

 Missed frames are displayed over time to visually find problem areas.
-Scene complexity is reported in the form of draw calls and rendered vertex counts.
+Scene complexity is reported in the form of draw calls and rendered vertex counts (or triangle counts).
 Memory is reported as current, peak and max usage in a bar graph.

 > [!NOTE]
 > To ensure the profiler is minimally intrusive it does not create any GameObjects, perform any per frame managed allocations, and renders in a single draw call.